esnet/iperf/README.md

 Bug Reports
 -----------

-Before submitting a bug report, try checking out the latest version of the code, and confirm that its not already fixed.
-Then submit to: https://github.com/esnet/iperf/issues
+Before submitting a bug report, please make sure you're running the latest version of the code, and confirm that your issue has not already been fixed.
+Then submit to the iperf3 issue tracker on
+GitHub:

+https://github.com/esnet/iperf/issues

+In your issue submission, please indicate the version of iperf3 and what platform you're trying to run on (provide the platform information even if you're not using a supported platform, we *might* be able to help anyway).
+Exact command-line arguments will help us recreate your problem.
+If you're getting error messages, please include them verbatim if possible, but remember to sanitize any sensitive information.

+If you have a question about usage or about the code, please do *not* submit an issue.
+Please use one of the mailing lists for that.

 Changes from iperf 2.x
 ----------------------